The following is an outline of the practical testing procedure, as provided to candidates at the time of testing.

 CIRCUMVENTING THE COURSE

 Circumventing the course on the CCO Tower Crane Operator Practical Exam is defined as when:

 - Chain leaves the corridor while still on the ground and passes more than one pole left still standing on the original string line before re-entering the corridor

 - Chain leapfrogs from one leg of corridor to another with the chain off the ground, outside the corridor

 - Chain passes four or more poles consecutively with the chain off the ground, inside the corridor

 All points for a task are lost if a circumvention occurs.
 The Examiner has the authority to stop the task at any time if he/she feels that the candidate is attempting to circumvent any task.

 If, at any time during the Pre-Test Familiarization Period or during the test, you commit an unsafe act, you will be disqualified from continuing with the test.
 Unsafe acts include but are not limited to the following:

-- Dropping the load hook or Test Weight (on ground)
+- Dropping the ball or load hook on ground

 - Failure to respond to a stop signal

-- Contacting an obstruction with the crane or Test Weight
+- Contacting obstruction with crane or Test Weight

 The Examiner has the authority to stop the test at any time for reasons of safety.
 Please ask the Examiner if you have questions.